HarkerDev/docs-source/content/back-end/setting-up-a-server.md

 Use `sudo service mongod start` to start MongoDb, and `pm2 start app.js -i 0 --name "app"` (assuming `app.js` is the main file and you're in the directory you cloned) to start the main application for the first time.
 Later you can just use `pm2 start app`.

 ### Backups

 Consider viewing [[this tutorial|https://github.com/DJMcoder/HarkerDevGuides/wiki/Creating-Backup-Procedures]] for an in-depth guide on creating a backup procedure.

-<br><br>